ovh/docs/pages/platform/data-platform/freeIPA/guide.en-gb.md

 In your cloud project, the FreeIPA host is named `ovh-ipa.{your-cluster-id}.datalake.ovh`.
 The IPA services are hosted on it.
-You can access it at `https://ipa.{your-cluster-id}.datalake.ovh` Right after the cluster deployment, you cann connect using admin password.
+You can access it at `https://ipa.{your-cluster-id}.datalake.ovh` Right after the cluster deployment, you can connect using admin password.

 > [!primary]
 >